Angle Icon

 The bottom line?
 Good notes make everyone’s job easier.
 Clinical documentation software handles the structure and formatting.
 With a lighter documentation, everything else gets better.

 CDI sounds great in theory.
 Better notes, clearer communication, fair compensation.
 But if CDI is so obviously beneficial, why do many clinicians still resist it?
-There are some real barriers that make clinicians skeptical:
+Certain barriers can stand in the way:

 1. Old habits: Most clinicians have written notes a certain way for years, and don’t want to suddenly change their approach.
 While CDI doesn’t require a clinician to abandon what works, it’s understandable that some hold that misconception, especially when many CDI programs start by telling clinicians they're doing it wrong.